interlink-project/interlink-project/docs/collaborativeenvironment/frontend.md

 You should read the i18next documentation.
 The configuration options and translation functionalities like plurals, formatting, interpolation, ... are documented there. https://react.i18next.com/guides/quick-start

+The i18n.js file (https://github.com/interlink-project/frontend/blob/master/react/src/translations/i18n.js) initializes the i18n object with some custom settings, such as allowed languages and the fallback language, in case of a key not having a translation for a given language.

-The i18n.js file (https://github.com/interlink-project/frontend/blob/master/react/src/translations/i18n.js) creates the i18n object.
-There is a hook (provided by the module) to access the function to translate the strings.
+There is a generic hook (provided by the module) to access the function to translate the strings.

 ```javascript
 ...